Quahu/Qmmands/README.md

 An asynchronous .NET Standard 2.0 command framework.

-Unlike other bundled command frameworks, Qmmands is completely platform-independent and can be used with any input source, whether that be Discord messages, IRC, or a terminal.
-This makes Qmmands very powerful, but many platform-related entities like type parsers and execution contexts have to be implemented by the consumer.
+Qmmands is completely platform-independent and can be used with any input source, whether that be Discord messages, IRC, or a terminal.

 Inspired by [Discord.Net.Commands](https://github.com/RogueException/Discord.Net/tree/dev/src/Discord.Net.Commands) and [DSharpPlus.CommandsNext](https://github.com/DSharpPlus/DSharpPlus/tree/master/DSharpPlus.CommandsNext).

 Qmmands can be pulled from NuGet.
 For nightly builds add `https://www.myget.org/F/qmmands/api/v3/index.json` (the nightly feed) to your project's package sources.

 ## Features
-- Commands are asynchronous C# methods, with advanced parameter parsing support (including optional parameters)
+- Commands are `Task` or `Task<CommandResult>`-returning async C# methods, with advanced parameter parsing support (including optional parameters)
-- Rich command metadata with including data attributes and support for custom attributes
+- Support for returning custom `CommandResult` implementations for advanced post-execution handling.
-- Custom type parsers, with replaceable type parsers for language primitives built-in (`string`, `int`, `bool`, + more)
+- Rich command metadata with included data attributes and support for custom attributes
-- Advanced command node trees, with support for overloads, command groups and module structures
+- Automatic parsing of raw string arguments with custom type parsers, with primitive type parsers built-in
-- Support for automatically discovering command modules with reflection
+- Advanced command node trees, with support for overloads, command groups and module searching
-- Support for adding custom modules and commands at runtime with `ModuleBuilder`
+- Command module discovery via assembly crawling for valid types
-- Advanced post-execution handling with diverse result types
+- Support for adding custom modules and commands at runtime with builders or types
-- Built-in (optional) command cooldown system with support for custom cooldown keys and types
+- Built-in (optional) command cooldown system with support for custom cooldown bucket keys and types
 - Support for asynchronous checks at the command, module and parameter level